momentum-morehouse/js-customer-database-1/README.md

 The customers were generated using [RandomUser.me](https://randomuser.me/), and so they contain a lot of data.
 For our purposes, you will need their name, address, phone numbers, thumbnail, birthdate, and the date they became a customer, which is stored as `registered` in the data.

+*When you create your repl, make sure you select HTML, CSS, JSS as the language.
+The upper right panel should look like the attached replit image.

 ### Step 1
 Render all the data and the image for one customer only.
+Use HTML to create the empty layout, and then use JavaScript to populate it with specific user data.
+For example, you should not have any people's names written in your HTML.
+You should use JavaScript to add the name of a user to the page.
+Do not include dates in this step.
+They get their own step.

 ### Step 2
+Use [Moment.js](http://momentjs.com/) to render the joining date for your first customer.

+### Step 3
 Once you have rendered one customer, apply the code and render each customer and their data.

 ## Layout